LouisGaravaglia/iTranslate/README.md

 * Sign up for IBM Watson Translator API as well: https://www.ibm.com/watson/services/language-translator/
 * in the Backend folder, enter the psql environment and create a database to updload starter data in the dump.sql file: CREATE DATABASE new_itranslatedb;
 * run: psql new_itranslatedb < dump.sql
-* create .env file and enter the following variables:
+* create .env file in Backend and enter the following variables:
 * IBM_URL=(GET THIS BY CLICKING ON FULL DETAILS OF THE LANGUAGE TRANSLATOR SERVICE IN YOUR IBM DASHBOARD)
 * CLIENT_ID=(GET THIS FROM YOUR SPOTIFY DEVELOPER DASHBOARD - https://developer.spotify.com/dashboard/applications)
 * CLIENT_SECRET=(GET THIS FROM YOUR SPOTIFY DEVELOPER DASHBOARD - https://developer.spotify.com/dashboard/applications)